top of page

 This junction emphasises the level's 3D verticality and rewards inquisitive players:

-The item and collectable: The placement of a visible item on a high ledge prompts the player to consider the verticality of the space and how to access it.
+1. The dead body and collectable: The placement of a visible item on a high ledge prompts the player to consider the verticality of the space and how to access it.

 The next area is about encountering the traps and Omen.

-Double traps: While navigating the tunnel to avoid the fire, the player’s attention is divided, making it easy to overlook a pressure pad on the ground.
-Stepping on this triggers an arrow trap, a deliberate design choice to penalise rushing and enforce a methodical pace.
+2. Double traps: While navigating the tunnel to avoid the fire, the player’s attention is divided, making it easy to overlook a pressure pad on the ground.
+Stepping on this triggers an arrow trap, a deliberate design choice to penalise rushing through.

-The final sequence utilises a series of vertical transitions by requiring the player to take lifts and ladders, to intentionally disorient the player.
+The final sequence utilises a series of vertical transitions by requiring the player to take lifts and ladders in order to intentionally disorient the player.
 This tension is resolved when the player emerges back into the starting hub, creating a "spatial realisation" moment.

 This loop eliminates backtracking and signifies the completion of the catacomb’s exploration phase.